-Year 10 - Each pupil takes part in one double lesson of PE per week (100 minutes).
+PE at Key Stage 4 - Each pupil takes part in one double lesson of PE per week (100 minutes).
+There are 4 different learning pathways available at Key Stage 4 - Health and Wellbeing pathway, Lifelong Participation pathway, Performance Pathway and the Leadership pathway.